RevoU-FSSE-4/milestone-2-anojumisa/README.md

 A subscription section allows users to enter their email address.
 Upon submitting the form, a modal popup made with React Modal appears, thanking the user for subscribing.

-## Technology Stack:
+## Tech-Stack:

-Frontend: React, Typescript
+- Frontend: React, Typescript
-Styling: Tailwind CSS
+- Styling: Tailwind CSS
-Routing: React Router
+- Routing: React Router
-API: News API
+- API: News API
-Modals: React Modal
+- Modals: React Modal

 #### Made with &hearts; by Ano Jumisa